DavidLGoldberg/hero-tmpl-site/README.md

 This is just the code to support the web page for hero-tmpl.
 It serves as an example application

 * See http://github.com/DavidLGoldberg/hero-tmpl for the template to fork.
+* See Project Page.
+(It's a demo) http://hero-tmpl.com